vukics/cppqed/doc/installation.rst

 Relying on `Xcode <https://developer.apple.com/xcode>`_ and `MacPorts <http://www.macports.org/>`_, installation under Mac OS X is straightforward.
 The following is an example procedure on Snow Leopard:

 1. Install Xcode 3 or 4.
 This either comes on the application DVD which comes together with the operating system, or can be downloaded from `here <http://developer.apple.com/xcode>`_.
+Xcode 3 is free of charge, while Xcode 4 might cost money.

   .. note::